carbon-language/carbon-lang/llvm/docs/PDB/DbiStream.rst

 - **SectionContr** - Describes the properties of the section in the final binary which contain the code and data from this module.

+  ``SectionContr.Characteristics`` corresponds to the ``Characteristics`` field of the `IMAGE_SECTION_HEADER <https://msdn.microsoft.com/en-us/library/windows/desktop/ms680341(v=vs.85).aspx>`__ structure.

 - **Flags** - A bitfield with the following format:

 .. code-block:: c++

-  uint16_t Dirty : 1;  // ``true`` if this ModInfo has been written since reading the PDB. uint16_t EC : 1;     // ``true`` if EC information is present for this module.
-It is unknown what EC actually is. uint16_t Unused : 6;
+  // ``true`` if this ModInfo has been written since reading the PDB.
+This is
+  // likely used to support incremental linking, so that the linker can decide
+  // if it needs to commit changes to disk. uint16_t Dirty : 1;
+  // ``true`` if EC information is present for this module.
+EC is presumed to
+  // stand for "Edit & Continue", which LLVM does not support.
+So this flag
+  // will always be be false.
+  uint16_t EC : 1;
+  uint16_t Unused : 6;
-  uint16_t TSM : 8;    // Type Server Index for this module.
-It is unknown what this is used for, but it is not used by LLVM.
+  // Type Server Index for this module.
+This is assumed to be related to /Zi,
+  // but as LLVM treats /Zi as /Z7, this field will always be invalid for LLVM
+  // generated PDBs.
+  uint16_t TSM : 8;

 - **ModuleSymStream** - The index of the stream that contains symbol information for this module.
 This includes CodeView symbol information as well as source and line information.
+If this field is -1, then no additional debug info will be present for this module (for example, this is what happens when you strip private symbols from a PDB).

 - **SymByteSize** - The number of bytes of data from the stream identified by ``ModuleSymStream`` that represent CodeView symbol records.